 open/close all folders

 - Only the most powerful Newtypes in the various incarnations Gundam have this ability.
-Examples include series protagonist Camille Vidan and main villains Paptimus Scirocco and Haman Kahn of Zeta Gundam, Judau Ashita in Double Zeta, and Amuro Rei by the time of Char's Counterattack.
+Examples include series protagonist Kamille Bidan and main villains Paptimus Scirocco and Haman Kahn of Zeta Gundam, Judau Ashta in Double Zeta, and Amuro Ray by the time of Mobile Suit Gundam: Char's Counterattack.

 - Something like this happens in the Pokémon episode where Ash visits the Pokèmon tower in hopes of catching a ghost type Pokèmon that can help him beat Sabrina.
 While trying to capture one, he and Pikachu get knocked out by a falling chandelier and Haunter takes the oppurtunity to pull their spirits out of their bodies.
 Ash discovers that the ghost Pokèmon just wanted some friends to play with, but tells them that he can't stay with them because he has to continue his quest to become a Pokèmon master.
 The ghost Pokèmon are disappointed by this, but they allow Ash and Pikachu to return to their bodies.

 - Production I.G.'s Ghost Hound features a group of teenage boys who each gained the ability to enter the "Unseen World" after a traumatizing experience they went through in their own childhood.
 For the former half of the series, they use it to investigate their own past trauma.

 - Mai Taniyama in Ghost Hunt frequently astral projects in her sleep, giving her what seem to be psychic dreams.

 - The bedridden Grove in Vampire Hunter D has the power of astral projection, his soul becoming a powerful entity, though doing so drains his life.